Last Updated on 10 September 2023 by Poorna & Brinda

 Madhwa Sarovara – The holy tank

 - In the evening drive to Kaup beach which has a British built light house and a lovely beach.
 Enjoy the lovely sunset and return to Udupi.
+After Kaup or Kapu drive to another lovely beach at Padubidri which is one of the two blue flag beaches in Karnataka.

 Lovely Kaup or Kapu beach with its light house!